 Keywords: equivariance, symmetry, symmetry breaking, canonicalization, data augmentation

-TL;DR: We present an interpretable metric for quantifying the degree of distributional symmetry-breaking in point cloud datasets and use show that benchmark point cloud datasets are highly anisotropic.
+TL;DR: We present an interpretable metric for quantifying distributional symmetry-breaking in point cloud datasets, and show that benchmark point cloud datasets are highly anisotropic, with implications for when equivariant methods are advisable.

 Abstract: Symmetry-aware methods for machine learning, such as data augmentation and equivariant architectures, encourage correct model behavior on all transformations (e.g. rotations or permutations) of the original dataset.
-These methods can impart improved generalization and sample efficiency, under the assumption that the transformed datapoints are highly probable, or "important", under the test distribution.
+These methods can improve generalization and sample efficiency, under the assumption that the transformed datapoints are highly probable, or "important", under the test distribution.
 In this work, we develop a method for critically evaluating this assumption.
-In particular, we quantify the amount of anisotropy, or symmetry-breaking, in a dataset, via a two-sample neural classifier test that distinguishes between the original dataset and its randomly augmented equivalent.
-We validate our metric on synthetic datasets, and then use it to uncover surprisingly high degrees of anisotropy in several benchmark point cloud datasets.
-In theory, this kind of distributional symmetry-breaking can actually preclude invariant methods from performing optimally even when the underlying labels truly are invariant, as we show for invariant ridge regression in the infinite feature limit.
-In practice, we find that the implication for symmetry-aware methods is dataset-dependent: equivariant methods still impart benefits on some anisotropic datasets, but not others.
+In particular, we propose a metric to quantify the amount of symmetry breaking in a dataset, via a two-sample classifier test that distinguishes between the original dataset and its randomly augmented equivalent.
+We validate our metric on synthetic datasets, and then use it to uncover surprisingly high degrees of symmetry-breaking in several benchmark point cloud datasets, constituting a severe form of dataset bias.
+We show theoretically that distributional symmetry-breaking can prevent invariant methods from performing optimally even when the underlying labels are truly invariant, for invariant ridge regression in the infinite feature limit.
+Empirically, the implication for symmetry-aware methods is dataset-dependent: equivariant methods still impart benefits on some symmetry-biased datasets, but not others, particularly when the symmetry bias is predictive of the labels.
 Overall, these findings suggest that understanding equivariance — both when it works, and why — may require rethinking symmetry biases in the data.

 Primary Area: applications to physical sciences (physics, chemistry, biology, etc.)